 Marco had two of E. A. Berckmans de Weert’s passports.
 I may have a chance to meet the owner of the other one.
 I’ll keep you posted.
 Maybe that will be a story in itself….

-Dear Kathleen, thanks again for another nice article!
+Dear Kathleen, thanks again for another excellent article!
 You are always welcome to share your passport stories.
 Cheers Tom.